ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

     //         "user": only prints user defined chords.
     //         "none": no song chords will ne printed.
     // "sorted": order the chords by key.
-    // "suppress": a series of chord (names) thet will not generate
+    // "suppress": a series of chord (names) that will not generate
     //         diagrams, e.g. if they are considered trivial.
     // Note: The type of diagram (string or keyboard) is determined
     // by the value of "instrument.type".